wirepair/HackingProjects/README.md

 Options
 ===============
-- Written by someone else, but i use a lot for parsing arguments.
+- Written by someone else, but I use it a lot for parsing arguments.

 ServiceInstaller
 ===============